jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 10. **Collectors:**
-   - **Use Case:** Provides a set of utility methods for collecting elements into collections.
+   - **Explanation:** The `Collectors` utility class provides a set of static factory methods for creating collectors.
+Collectors are used with the Stream API to perform mutable reduction operations on the elements of a stream.
    - **Example:**
      ```java
      List<String> myList = Arrays.asList("Java", "Python", "JavaScript");